 The warm summer wind is blowing in the Crossroads area city of Kansas City and it smells of hops and a good time.
 People are getting out and doing more and more as we come out of Covid times.

 A local Kansas City brewery you’ll want to place first on your list to visit is Brewery Emperial.
-Located in the Crossroads area of Kansas City Missouri, Brewery Emperial is unique and a KCMO fav!
+Located in the Crossroads area of Kansas City Missouri, near the Power & Light district Brewery Emperial is unique and a KCMO fav!

-Cool people, a great vibe, and good times are what you’ll find in the gardens at Brewery Emperial.
+Cool people, a great vibe, good times and craft beer are what you’ll find in the gardens at Brewery Emperial.
 Let’s face it, we all just want to get out, socialize more and do it safely.
 A casual, friendly, and outdoor option is this beer garden and eatery.

 Brewery emperial: a Top-Notch Kansas City Brewery